Colorado Sports Betting

-In November 2019, Coloradans voted to legalize sports betting within The Centennial State.
-A unique feature of the Colorado bill was an environmental angle: Proposition DD coupled sports betting legalization with a 10% sports gambling tax to support the state’s water conservation initiatives.
+In November 2019, Coloradans voted to legalize sports betting within the Centennial State.
+The Colorado bill's unique feature was an environmental angle: Proposition DD coupled sports betting legalization with a 10% sports gambling tax to support the state’s water conservation initiatives.

-Despite confidence from state leadership and environmental advocates for the bill, it passed at a tighter margin than anticipated at 51.41% to 48.59%.
-Still, a win is a win for bettors in CO!
-Sportsbooks officially started accepting bets in Colorado on May 1, 2020, with DraftKings, FanDuel, BetMGM, and BetRivers leading the way — although the much-anticipated launch happened without major sports or casinos open and no major sports live due to the pandemic.
+Despite state leadership and environmental advocates' confidence in the bill, it passed at a tighter margin than anticipated at 51.41% to 48.59%.
+Still, a win is a win for bettors in Colorado.
+Sportsbooks officially started accepting bets in Colorado on May 1, 2020, with DraftKings, FanDuel, BetMGM and BetRivers leading the way — although the much-anticipated launch happened without major sports or casinos open and no major sports live due to the pandemic.